Faaizz/plotly_choropleth_maps/README.md

-# plotly_choropleth_maps
+# Choropleth Maps in Python with Plotly and Pandas
-Short guide on how to make Choropleth Plots in Python with Plotly and Pandas
+Short guide on how to make Choropleth Plots in Python with Plotly and Pandas.